Our work is guided by six principles

 Existing Materials

-Push Pull products are created from existing materials that have been discarded, damaged or are otherwise no longer fit for wear or use.
-Capturing and repurposing decommissioned textiles means energy that would normally be expelled in the creation of virgin fibre is eliminated.
+Push Pull’s practical experiments focus on using materials that are either discarded, damaged, or are renewable and available in abundance.
+Repurposing decommissioned textiles in particular means energy that would normally be used in the creation of virgin fibre is eliminated.

-By only working with natural fibres and dye treatments, I ensure all my textiles can eventually be returned to the earth after a lifetime of use.
-Plant and animal hair fibres, when composted correctly, biodegrade within one week to a few years, releasing carbon, oxygen, nitrogen and hydrogen into the soil.
-This has a positive impact on ecosystem health.
+By choosing to work with bio-based fibres and dye treatments, Push Pull’s textile projects can eventually be returned to the earth after a lifetime of use.
+Plant and animal hair fibres, when composted correctly, biodegrade rapidly, breaking down into pure organic components – carbon, oxygen, nitrogen and hydrogen This has a net positive effect on ecosystem health.

-In choosing not to use synthetic or blended fibres, I encourage the move away from fossil-fuel derived manufacturing processes and toward phasing non-compostable materials out of our textile systems.
+In choosing not to use fossil fuel-derived fibres, we encourage the move away from extractive manufacturing processes and toward phasing non-circular materials out of our textile systems.

 Reduction

-The chemicals I use in my dye processes are non-hazardous to NOHSC standards and can also be released into greywater.
+Chemicals used in the dye process, mostly acids and alkalis, are non-hazardous to NOHSC standards and can be released into greywater.
 I don’t use synthetic surfactants, levelling agents, or toxic mordants such as aluminium acetate, tin or chrome.

-I would like to thank and credit Mathilda Tham and Kate Fletcher, authors of The Earth Logic Fashion Action Research Plan, whose themes I drew on heavily in developing my Action Principles.
+Thanks and credit are due to Mathilda Tham and Kate Fletcher, authors of The Earth Logic Fashion Action Research Plan, whose themes were drawn on heavily in developing these Action Principles.
 It is a privilege to know of and share in this vision for the future.